Menu

 The limitations of the iOttie Easy One Touch 6 are equally clear-cut: there is no wireless charging of any kind.
 In an era where MagSafe and Qi2 mounts have made cable charging feel antiquated, this is a meaningful trade-off that every potential buyer must honestly assess.
 The plastic construction, while durable enough for years of daily use, lacks the premium feel of aluminum-bodied rivals.
 That said, for rideshare drivers who switch between multiple device types, Android users indifferent to wireless charging, or anyone shopping firmly under $35, the iOttie Easy One Touch 6 remains the most sensible purchase in its class [5].
 Its longevity across multiple product generations speaks to a formula that continues to work.

-Belkin BoostCharge Pro MagSafe Car Mount#
+3. Belkin BoostCharge Pro MagSafe Car Mount - Best Premium Pick#

 Best for: Apple ecosystem power users, iPhone 15 and 16 owners with premium car interiors, and professionals who require zero-compromise charging reliability backed by Apple's certification

-• +Apple MFi-certified MagSafe guarantees true 15W fast charging with zero compromise
+• Apple MFi-certified MagSafe guarantees true 15W fast charging with zero compromise

-• +Premium aluminum arm construction has zero flex, zero rattle, and zero creep
+• Premium aluminum arm construction has zero flex, zero rattle, and zero creep

-• +Magnetic alignment is automatic and perfectly centered on every snap
+• Magnetic alignment is automatic and perfectly centered on every snap

-• +Minimalist industrial design integrates cleanly with premium car interiors
+• Minimalist industrial design integrates cleanly with premium car interiors

-• +Vent clip is the most secure of all five mounts tested - no slippage observed
+• Vent clip is the most secure of all five mounts tested - no slippage observed

-• +Includes a USB-C car adapter in the box - the only mount in this test to do so
+• Includes a USB-C car adapter in the box - the only mount in this test to do so

 • Most expensive option at $55–$70, a $20–$25 premium over the Anker